 Fiona Silver’s songs unfold like grainy film noir vignettes strewn with anachronistic stylistic signifiers, captivating narratives, and raw emotionality.
-The New York-based singer, songwriter, guitarist, and producer calls her debut album Little Thunder.
+The New York City born-and-bred singer, songwriter, guitarist, and producer calls her debut album Little Thunder.
 Fiona’s album comes from a swirling storm within—it’s a masterstroke that is both vulnerable and badass.

 “This music is a direct line to my heart; within these songs there is a longing to connect,” she reveals.